1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ### 8.2.14 Erasing EEPROM Using Pincontacts

 In principle, the EEPROM can be erased via the web interface with the command /NE.
 However, in certain situations (e.g. if no access to the web interface is possible) it may be necessary to delete the EEPROM without using the URL command.
-*For this, pins 31 and 33 (accessible on the adapter board) must be connected to each other when starting or rebooting the Due.*
+For this, the following pins must be connected to each other when starting or rebooting the device:
+- Due: pins 31 & 33
+- ESP32: pins 14 and GND
-After successful erase, the Arduino LED flashes for four seconds.
-At restart the (pre-)settings from the file *BSB_lan_config.h* are taken over, an adjustment can be done afterwards as usual via web interface.
+After successful erase, the LED of the Arduino/ESP32 flashes for four seconds.
+At restart the (pre-)settings from the file *BSB_LAN_config.h* are taken over, an adjustment can be done afterwards as usual via (e.g.) the web interface.

 ---